Druya: History

 Medieval Druja was a stronghold of the Massalski princely family fought over by the Grand Duchies of Lithuania and Muscovy through much of the 16th and 17th centuries.
 Maciej Stryjkowski mentions it in his chronicle when describing the events of 1386.
 Ownership passed to the Sapieha family in the 17th century.
 The fortified suburb of Sapieżyn was founded by Jan Stanisław Sapieha in 1618.
 The illuminated Druja Gospels date from 1580.

+In the 1921 census, 49.8% people declared Polish nationality, 33.8% declared Jewish nationality, 11.5% declared Belarusian nationality, and 3.4% declared Russian nationality.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was first occupied by the Soviet Union until 1941, then by Nazi Germany until 1944, and re-occupied by the Soviet Union afterwards, which eventually annexed it from Poland in 1945.

 Monasteries

 Druja's oldest building is a Baroque Catholic church of the Trinity in the part of town known as Sapiezhyn.
 It was built in the 1640s and later expanded.
 The church was previously part of a Bernardine monastery.

 In the interwar period Jurgis Matulaitis-Matulevičius initiated the foundation of a Marian monastery for Belarusians in Druya - which was initially led by Andrei Tsikota.
 The monastery housed a school where a number of prominent Belarusian personalities were educated, including Cheslaus Sipovich, Jazep Hermanovich, Tamaš Padzjava and Uladzislaŭ Čarniaǔski.